-8287 Pub.
+As part of the Commission's consideration of the cost-effectiveness of extended operations at Diablo Canyon, parties were also provided an opportunity to comment on the CEC's Draft Cost Comparison Report, developed pursuant to Pub.
 Res.
-Code Section 25233.2(a) requires the CEC to "present a cost comparison of whether extended operations at the Diablo Canyon powerplant compared to a portfolio of published, alongside the statutory requirement for the Commission to issue its final decision by the end of 2023, comments in response to the Draft Comparison Report were provided on an expedited one-week timeframe.
+Code Section 25233.2(a).87 Given the date the report was published, alongside the statutory requirement for the Commission to issue its final decision by the end of 2023, comments in response to the Draft Comparison Report were provided on an expedited one-week timeframe.
 Reply comments were not accepted.
 In summary terms, the Draft Cost Comparison Report finds there are no supply resources that can be brought online before the planned 2025 retirement of Diablo Canyon to meet the like-for-like energy generation of 18,000 gigawatt-hours per year.
-Using PG&E's May 22, 2023 forecast Diablo Canyon cost data in this proceeding, the Draft Cost Comparison Report also shows average forecast Diablo Canyon costs of approximately \$747 million per year (2023-2030), while upfront capital investment for 725 MW of replacement capacity (DCPP has a net peak capacity of 2.2 gigawatts) is valued between \$230-\$330 million per year.
+Using PG&E's May 22, 2023 forecast Diablo Canyon cost data in this proceeding, the Draft Cost Comparison Report also shows average forecast Diablo Canyon costs of approximately \$747 million per year (2023-2030), while upfront capital investment for 725 MW of replacement capacity (DCPP has a net peak capacity of 2.2 gigawatts) is valued between \$230-\$330 million per year.88